Skip to main content

 • Stills over 5L will need permission from the ATO (you can apply on their website, and it’s free).

 • Producing alcohol (for drinking or any other purpose)?
-You need an excise license.
+You need an excise license (regardless of still size, because an excise license is about what you produce, not about still ownership).
 The ATO also issues these licenses, which are free, but it is a detailed process—and you’ll have to pay tax on the alcohol you produce.

 • Distilling water and distilling plants for essential oil and hydrosol (aromatic waters) is completely legal.